 Assessments are also offered Monday through Friday by appointment.

-Volunteers of America, Dakotas' New Start for Women program is a 24-hour residential program for pregnant and parenting women, and their children who have substance use disorders.
-New Start provides a safe, structured, therapeutic and staff-secured environment.
+Volunteers of America, Dakotas' Specialty Program for Women is a 24-hour residential program for pregnant and parenting women, who have substance use disorders, and their children.
+This program provides a safe, structured, therapeutic and staff-secured environment.

 In addition to family therapy, daily phone and visiting hours are available to encourage family involvement from the admission process to aftercare planning.